Connor Wong Player Props: Red Sox vs. Tigers

 - Wong hit .188 with three doubles, a home run and five walks.

-- He went deep once out of 27 games a year ago, going deep in 1.8% of his plate appearances.
+- He went deep once out of 27 games a year ago, leaving the ballpark in 1.8% of his plate appearances.

-- Wong drove in a run in five of 27 games last season (18.5%), including two games with multiple RBIs.
+- In five of 27 games last year (18.5%), Wong picked up an RBI, including two games with two or more RBIs.

-- He crossed home in seven of 27 games a year ago (25.9%), including one multi-run game.
+- In seven of 27 games last season he crossed the plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.